moimfeld/AAD2020_Vvz_App_graldij_moimfeld/README.md

 -create scrollable table in order to scroll during the day?
 See EduApp (also t.b.d. the number of hour-slots to be displayed).

--next steps for parsing: \n
+-next steps for parsing: /n
   -VVZ Button
   -get current url
   -change url to something with "ALLE" attribut